lionakhnazarov/lionakhnazarov/README.md

 - 💬 Ask me about my ...career goals
 - 😄 Pronouns: Lion
 - ⚡ Fan of music & art.

+Git Accounts in links were used with old emails thats why i have several accounts and that's why history of commits ends up not as of origibally 2013
 <!--
 **lionakhnazarov/lionakhnazarov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.